 The period of time between 1837 to 1901 when Queen Victoria reigned over Britain.

 During her 63 year reign, there was a huge contrast between how the rich and poor Victorians lived.
 Queen Victoria led the expansion of the British empire and saw major changes to all aspects of Britain due to exciting discoveries and inventions.

+Timeline

-Timeline Tudors (1465-1603) Stuarts (1603-1714) Georgian (1714-1837) Victorian (1837-1901) Edwardian (1901-1910)
+Tudors (1465-1603) Stuarts (1603-1714) Georgian (1714-1837) Victorian (1837-1901) Edwardian (1901-1910)

-Civilisation - A Civilization is a group of people with their own languages and way of life.
-Scribes - People paid to write things down, either as an official record or for someone else unable to write.
-Jaguar - A big cat, heavier than a leopard, with yellowish fur and black spots.
-Ritual -A ceremony, often religious, with set actions performed in a set order Drought - A long period with very little rain Codices - Ancient handwritten texts.
-Maya codices could be unfolded like a concertina.
-One text is called a codex Codex - was the historical ancestor of the modern book.
-Maize - Another word for sweetcorn or corn on the cob.
-It can be made into a dough and baked into tortillas.
-Cacao bean - Cacao trees sprout pods directly from their trunks.
-When they are ripe, the pods can be broken open to reveal the beans, which can then be dried, roasted and ground.
-Human Sacrifice - is the act of killing one or more humans as part of a ritual, which is usually intended to please or appease gods Mesoamerica - The historic region of Mesoamerica comprises the modern day countries of northern Costa Rica, Nicaragua, Honduras, El Salvador, Guatemala, Belize, and central to southern Mexico.
-For thousands of years, this area was populated by groups such as the Olmec, Zapotec, Maya, Toltec, and Aztec peoples. logograms - In a written language, a logogram or logograph is a written character that represents a word or morpheme.
-Whitley Abbey Primary School Hand in Hand We Learn Knowledge Organiser - History - Maya Key Events 2000 BC The Maya civilisation comes into being in Central America.
-300 BC Cities, such as El Mirador, become large and powerful.
-AD 900 Cities in the rainforest are abandoned due to an extensive drought.
-People move north to the highlands of Guatemala and the Yucatán.
-AD 1000 Cities like Chichén Itzá (which has two temple pyramids) are still thriving.
-AD 1500s The Spanish arrive in South America and set out to destroy the remaining elements of Maya civilisation as part of their conquest.
-AD 1839 American explorer and writer, John Lloyd Stephens, and British artist, Frederick Catherwood explore Copán and extensively document what they find, reigniting interest in the Maya civilisation.
-They go on to document other Maya cities, including Chichén Itzá.
-AD 2016 The cities of Lagunita and Tamchén are AD 2014 The cities of Lagunita and Tamchén ar rediscovered.

-Timeline 3500 BC 0 AD 1500 Ancient Egypt Ancient Rome Maya Civilisation Anglo-Saxon Britain → Maya Numbers The Maya developed a complex number and counting system that was advanced for their time.
-They were one of only two cultures in the world to develop the concept of zero.
-The Maya people used just three symbols in their number system.
-These are thought to represent items that the Maya people might have first used to count with, such as pebbles, sticks and shells.
-The Maya used a base 20 number system, so after number 19, multiples of 20 were written above the bottom number.

-=0

-Writing

-The Maya writing system, used to write several different Maya languages, was made up of over 800 symbols called glyphs.
-Some glyphs were logograms, representing a whole word, and some were syllabograms, representing units of sound.
-They were carved onto stone buildings and monuments and painted onto pottery.
-Maya scribes also wrote books, called codices, made from the bark of fig trees.
-Only priests and noblemen would know the whole written language.

-The Maya logogram for b'alam - jaguar

-Evacuee - a person evacuated from a place of danger United Nations - The United Nations (UN) was created at the end of World War II as an international peacekeeping organization and a forum for resolving conflicts between nations.
+Evacuee - a person evacuated from a place of danger

+United Nations - The United Nations (UN) was created at the end of World War II as an international peacekeeping organization and a forum for resolving conflicts between nations.

 Allied Powers - nations that have joined in an alliance.

-Axis Powers - The fascist alliance between mainly Germany, Italy, Japan, and a few other countries, during World War II, against the Allies.
+Axis Powers - The fascist alliance between mainly Germany, Italy, Japan, and a few other countries, during World War II, against the

 Black out - Blackout regulations were imposed on 1 September 1939, before the declaration of war.
 These required that all windows and doors should be covered at night with suitable material such as heavy curtains, cardboard or paint, to prevent the escape of any glimmer of light that might aid enemy aircraft.

 D-Day- was the largest seaborne invasion in history.

-Concentration Camp - a place in which large numbers of people, especially political prisoners or members of persecuted minorities, are deliberately imprisoned in a relatively small area with inadequate facilities Holocaust - The Holocaust, also known as the Shoah, was the genocide of European Jews during World War II.
-Between 1941 and 1945 The Blitz-was a German bombing campaign against the United Kingdom in 1940 and 1941, during the Second World War.
+Concentration Camp - a place in which large numbers of people, especially political prisoners or members of persecuted minorities, are deliberately imprisoned in a relatively small area with inadequate facilities

+Holocaust - The Holocaust, also known as the Shoah, was the genocide of European Jews during World War II.
+Between 1941 and 1945

+The Blitz-was a German bombing campaign against the United Kingdom in 1940 and 1941, during the Second World War.

 Propaganda - information, especially of a biased or misleading nature, used to promote a political cause or point of view.

-V-E Day -Victory in Europe Day is the day celebrating the formal acceptance by the Allies of World War II of Germany's unconditional surrender of its armed forces on Tuesday, 8 May 1945 Rationing - is the controlled distribution of scarce resources, goods, services, or an artificial restriction of demand.
+V-E Day -Victory in Europe Day is the day celebrating the formal acceptance by the Allies of World War II of Germany's unconditional surrender of its armed forces on Tuesday, 8 May 1945

+Rationing - is the controlled distribution of scarce resources, goods, services, or an artificial restriction of demand.

 Genocide - the deliberate killing of a large number of people from a particular nation or ethnic group with the aim of destroying that nation or group.

 Conscription - the mandatory enlistment of people in a national service, most often a military service.

-Whitley Abbey Primary School Hand in Hand We Learn Knowledge Organiser - History - WW2 & The Blitz
+Knowledge Organiser - History - WW2 & The Blitz

-Adolf Hitler

-Anne Frank